WET ROT / DRY ROT

 All forms of wood rotting fungi require moisture in order to thrive.
 Provided that timber is kept dry it will not decay.
-However, once untreated timber is allowed to become damp and to remain in that condition, it can be attacked by one or more of the many species of wood rotting fungi.
+It is important to have a wet and dry rot treatment and prevention strategy, because once untreated timber is allowed to become damp and to remain in that condition, it can be attacked by one or more of the many species of wood rotting fungi.
 The terms ‘wet rot’ and ‘dry rot’ are commonly used to describe fungal attack to timbers in buildings.

 Whilst these terms are not precise scientific classifications they serve as a convenient way to differentiate between Serpula Lacrymans, the true DRY ROT FUNGUS, and other forms of fungal decay of timber which can be referred to collectively as WET ROT.